Molecular & Cellular Cancer Biology – Dr Michael Blank

 Our research program addresses key questions in cancer biology: What are the fundamental molecular mechanisms operating in cancer?
 How are they regulated?
 How do they affect tumor cell sensitivity to anticancer therapies?
 And, most importantly, how can we target cancer-related molecular networks to cure this devastating disease.
 This knowledge is highly sought by cancer researchers, oncology clinicians, and cancer patients, especially by patients for whom anticancer therapy has failed to show satisfactory effects.
 For these patients, a better therapy is essentially a matter of life or death.
 We believe that the knowledge that is being generated by our studies will provide novel targets in cancer treatment and the design of new, more efficient, therapeutics to combat this devastating disease.

-Investigation of molecular bases of other severe age-related disorders, including devastating premature aging HGPS disease (Borroni et al., Aging Cell 2018) and neurodegenerative diseases (i.e. Parkinson’s disease), is also within our scope of interest.
+Investigation of molecular bases of other severe age-related disorders, including devastating premature aging HGPS disease (Borroni et al., Aging Cell 2018; Blank M., Cells 2020) and neurodegenerative diseases (i.e. Parkinson’s disease), is also within our scope of interest.